A Housed & Affordable Seattle

 Providing renter and small landlord financial help through rental assistance, small landlord supports, and other rent-stabilization efforts to prevent more people from losing their home in the wake of the pandemic and due to the ongoing housing affordability state of emergency.

-Spending and authorizing new funding for strategic housing acquisition including purchasing multifamily buildings, apartments, hotels to allow for diverse, affordable housing options.
+Spending and authorizing new funding for strategic housing acquisition including purchasing multifamily buildings, apartments, and hotels to allow for diverse, affordable housing options.

 Learn more about my plans to build more housing and affordable options throughout Seattle:

 Seattle’s lack of housing options and affordable homes are causing the cost of housing to grow at the second highest rate across the country.
 Seattle’s exclusionary zoning that keeps dense, multi-family options out of almost 85% of our city is threatening the diversity of our communities—both in terms of race and ethnicity, and in terms of middle- and low-income workers.
-Building more housing within is the key component to addressing the cost of housing, the growing homelessness crisis, stressful commuting and car pollution, and the displacement that we are seeing for too many families and elders of color.
+Building more housing within the city is the key component needed to address the cost of housing, the growing homelessness crisis, stressful commuting and car pollution, and the displacement that we are seeing for too many families and elders of color.
 Seattle is the third highest mega-commuter region in the country.
 Lack of housing deteriorates community cohesion, access to resources, and has caused car emissions to be the number one pollutant in our region.
 The lack of affordable housing options is hurting everyone in our local economy, including small businesses and will harm our recovery efforts.
 I am committed to moving forward to create real solutions – from zoning, to funding, to supportive housing services – for the workers, families and seniors I speak to every day.

 - Move forward with the blueprint to create 300,000 new housing units in our King County region and invest in additional publicly owned housing options now.